Latest Market Statistics

 How do you handle bond received from the tenant?

 We collect the maximum bond you are legally allowed to ask for from the tenants to ensure you have maximum cover (4 weeks of the weekly rent).
-We lodge this on your behalf to DBH and deal with the refund side of things at the end of the tenancy after a full final inspection to ensure the property has been returned as it was when handed over.
+We lodge this on your behalf to Tenancy Services and deal with the refund side at the end of the tenancy after a full final inspection to ensure the property has been returned as it was when handed over.

 How do you conduct your property inspections, will it be customised to my property?